oam-dev/spec/README.md

   - [Practical Considerations](8.practical_considerations.md)
   - [Design Principles](9.design_principles.md)

+## Versioning

+Releases of the specification are versioned according to [Semantic Versioning 2.0](https://semver.org/spec/v2.0.0.html) and described in [OAM release page](https://github.com/oam-dev/spec/releases).
+Implementations of the specification are required to specify which version they implement.

+### Changes to the API objects

+Changes to the API objects in this specification follows [on compatibility](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api_changes.md#on-compatibility) and [incompatible api changes](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api_changes.md#incompatible-api-changes) defined in Kubernetes API convention.
+It doesn't couple with release version of the specification.

+Changes to the change process (e.g. governance model, review/approve process etc) itself are not currently versioned but may be independently versioned in the future.

 ## Community

-### Versioning

-Since July 2020, changes to the specification are versioned according to [Semantic Versioning 2.0](https://semver.org/spec/v2.0.0.html) and described in [its release page](https://github.com/oam-dev/spec/releases).
-Layout (e.g. repo structure, doc format etc) changes are not versioned.
-Specific implementations of the specification (e.g. OAM Kubernetes Runtime ) should specify which version they implement.

-Changes to the change process (e.g. governance model, review/approve process etc) itself are not currently versioned but may be independently versioned in the future.

 ### Milestones